-Potentially inspired by the Breton myth of the Bugol Noz––a kind woodland fairy whose appearance is so hideous that anyone who sees him dies of fright––Mimikyu is a ghastly looking Pokemon who inadvertently curses anyone who gazes upon its true form with illness or a painful death.
+Potentially inspired by the Breton myth of the Bugol Noz––a kind woodland fairy whose appearance is so hideous that anyone who sees him dies of fright––Mimikyu is a ghastly looking Pokemon who inadvertently curses anyone who gazes upon its true form.
 As such, Mimikyu lives a life plagued by loneliness, craving acceptance, love, and friendship more than anything else.
 So, realizing that Pikachu is an incredibly popular Pokemon adored for its cuteness, Mimikyu creates a crayon-decorated Pikachu guise to hide beneath in hopes of acceptance.

 Fair warning: I'm about to get sappy here.
 As someone on the autism spectrum, Mimikyu is one of those rare characters that speaks to me on a fundamental level.
 I never thought there would be a Pokemon––a freaking Pokemon––that so thoroughly encapsulated the existential trials of the human experience, but here we are.

 As a Pokemon, Mimikyu exists in an almost (if not outright) meta-context.
-Pikachu is the mascot of the Pokemon franchise, meaning that Pikachu is popular practically by default.
+Pikachu is the mascot of the Pokemon franchise and therefore popular practically by default.
 Pikachu is cute and fuzzy, the perfect brand image for monsters everyone wants to collect.
 Mimikyu, on the other hand, is allegedly hideous, spectral, and weak to sunlight.
 Unlike Pikachu, nothing comes easily for Mimikyu.
-They're forced to make their own disguise by hand, and even then, they're relegated to the shadows by necessity.
-And yet, in spite of it all, Mimikyu isn't bad or evil, and they keep awkwardly but bravely striving forward.
-They just want to be loved.
+It's forced to make its own disguise by hand, and even then, it's relegated to the shadows by necessity.
+And yet, in spite of these roadblocks, Mimikyu isn't bad or evil, and keeps awkwardly but bravely striving forward.
+Mimikyu just wants to be loved.